Marcoc-rasi/DEVELOPMENT-IN-SWIF-DATA-COLLECTIONS/3 - Advanced Data Display/6 - Local Notifications/README.md

 # Local Notifications

-Notifications are an excellent way to interact and connect with your users, even when they are not actively using your application.
-Using the UserNotifications framework, you can alert users about significant events and give them the opportunity to respond to those events.
-Notifications can be scheduled locally and also sent remotely.
-In this lesson, you will learn how to use the UserNotifications framework to schedule and manage local notifications.
+Notifications are an essential part of the iOS experience, allowing apps to communicate with their users even when they are closed.
+I have learned about the UserNotifications framework and how to schedule and manage local notifications.

 ## What I Learned

+- Understand the difference between local and remote notifications
-- How to use local notifications to inform or remind users about new or updated information.
+- Configure an app to receive local notifications
-- How to schedule and configure local notifications.
-- How to create notifications with custom actions.
-- How to handle notifications received in the foreground and background.
+- Schedule local notifications that use varying combinations of badging, alerts, and sounds
+- Create a notification category with two different actions that a user can take
+- Create a notification that takes text input as a response from the user

 ## Vocabulary
 - `actionable notification`: A notification that allows the user to perform actions directly from the notification.